-Objective 3.7 To manage check stock and check processor when payments exceed typical volume.
+Objective 3.8 To manage check stock and check processor when payments exceed typical volume.
 Description Manages check issuance onsite in mobile claims center and remote facilities.
-Maintain check-printing equipment.
+Maintain check- printing equipment.
 Purpose To drive operational efficiency in the case of an incident.
-Participants Accounting and Finance, IT, Claims Action Plans Accounting and Finance: Determines need for remote manual check process and/or digital distribution Funds manual check accounts with initial balances.
+Participants Accounting and Finance, IT, Claims Action Plans Accounting and Finance: Determines need for remote manual check process and/or digital distribution Ensures staff have FAQ documents for remote digital payments to answer questions about the availability of digital payments and other.
+Funds manual check accounts with initial balances.
 Establishes and maintains a check log.
 Manages inventory for the following options: system-generated checks, manual checks, digital distributions, advanced payments, and signature stamps.
-Works with Claims to reconcile on-site payments immediately with on-site computers and network access, and reconciles daily where network access is not available.
+Works with Claims to reconcile on-site payments immediately with on-site computers and network access and reconciles daily where network access is not available.
+Provides manual checks for Mobile Claims Centers for the first week of a deployment.
+Provides support for on-site electronic payments at the Mobile Claims Centers.
 Controls check endorsement process.
 Manages banking relationships to minimize disruptions to customer payments.
 IT Administers permissions for CheckProcessor.exe file in the check processor machine from list of claims users with permissions to print claims checks.
-Works with Accounting to support digital distributions Purchases rollers and toner supplies and replaces weekly or as needed.
+Works with Accounting to support digital distribution.
+Purchases rollers and toner supplies and replaces weekly or as needed.
 Advises personnel to regularly check printers and assists with daily check printing.
 Supports on-site printing and mailing from Austin, as well as off-site (e.g., desk examiner or customer care unit).
-Claims coordinates with Accounting for secure check issuance, proper digital distribution Exhibits, or Related Documents Check Issuance Procedures Additional Information Compliance QA or Testing
+Claims coordinates with Accounting for secure check issuance, proper digital distribution procedures and daily reports for electronic payments, and any exceptions.
+Exhibits, or Related Documents Check Issuance Procedures Additional Information Compliance QA or Testing

-3.8 Identify and Evaluate Possible Fraudulent Activity
+3.9 Identify and Evaluate Possible Fraudulent Activity

-Objective 3.8 To identify and evaluate possible fraudulent activity.
+Objective 3.9 To identify and evaluate possible fraudulent activity.
 Description Utilize Special Investigation Unit (SIU) services for compliance with state fraud reporting requirements.
 Support enterprise-wide awareness of different types of fraud: vendor fraud, policyholder fraud, and internal fraud.
 Purpose To ensure stakeholders are aware of potential fraudulent activities.
 To ensure all claims are legal and accurate.
 To fulfill duties to report any cases of fraud.
-Participants All Departments Action Plans Assists with identifying suspicious claim practices, including gathering information and following up with suspected policyholders or vendors.
+Participants All Departments Action Plans SIU Assists with identifying suspicious claim practices, including gathering information and following up with suspected policyholders or vendors.
 Works with other carriers to identify trends in suspect claims.
 Communicates with Claims on any suspicious practices or red flag items.
-Makes fraud referrals to TDI and sends copies to Compliance Investigates any reported or suspected cases of fraud including the following types: vendor fraud, policyholder fraud, and internal fraud, and refers to TDI for further investigation.
+Makes fraud referrals to TDI and sends copies to Compliance.
+Legal and Compliance Receive and review cases of fraud including the following types: vendor fraud, policyholder fraud, and internal fraud, and refers to TDI for further investigation.
 Communicates with TDI fraud staff and/or appropriate federal, state and local governments when necessary.
-Claims refers the claim to SIU for evaluation based on internal SIU referral requirements.
-Exhibits, or Related Documents TWIA/TFPA Fraud Referral Form Claim Examiner Handbook Exhibit 9 "Special Investigation Unit (SIU) and Fraud Reporting Requirements."
+Exhibits, or Related Documents Claim Examiner Handbook Exhibit 7 "Special Investigation Unit (SIU) and Fraud Reporting Requirements."
 Additional Information Web portal or phone call to SIU.
 Suspected Insurance Fraud Report via TDI.
 Under Texas Insurance Code 701.051 there is an affirmative duty for TWIA to report suspected insurance fraud to TDI.
 Duty to report not later than the 30th day after the date.
 Compliance See Texas Insurance Code Section 701.051 regarding our affirmative duty to report suspected insurance fraud to TDI QA or Testing

-3.9 Coordinate Emerging Legal Issues with In-House and/or Outside Counsel
+3.10 Coordinate Emerging Legal Issues with In-House and/or Outside Counsel